easypanel-io/website/docs/02-services/01-app.md

 ## Domains & Proxy

-If you are deploying a web app, you want to serve your app on a domain name.
-Easypanel makes this very easy.
+If you are deploying a web app, you'll want to serve your app on a domain name.
 Once you add a domain name and deploy your app, it will configure the proxy service to serve your app on that domain.

 These days, it's really important to serve your web app on HTTPS.
 Easypanel will grab and setup a free Let's Encrypt certificate for you in seconds.